dana-younis/reading-notes/401/class-03.md

 What are you looking forward to doing or seeing how it works?
 - I'm happy to learn more about what we are doing.
 I feel like every day I grow a little bit more conscious of what's going in my code and can write and debug things a little more.
 But I have a long way to go and I want representatives.

+# ES6 Classes
+Classes are a pattern for object creation.
+They encapsulate codes for data processing.
+Classes in JS are prototype-built but also have certain syntax and semántics not used with class-like ES5 semántics.

+# Using Express Routing
+Routing indicates how customer requests are answered by the application's endpoints (URIs).

+Using Express App Object methods, routing is defined which matches HTTP methods; for example, GET requests and app.post are handled by.
+See app.METHOD for a complete list.
+You may also use App.all() for all HTTP and App.use() methods, to provide a callback function for the middleware.

+These routing techniques describe the callback function called when the program gets an application to the given route (endpoint) and HTTP methods (often referred to as 'handler functions').
+In other words, a request is "listened" for the route(s) and method(s provided, and when it finds a match, the callback function supplied is called.

+# Express Routing
+With the introduction of the Express 4.0 Router, we are afforded more flexibility than ever before in creating our routes.
+To summarize, we can:

+- Use express.
+Router() several times to define groupings of routes
+- Apply the express.Router() to a part of our site using app. use()
+- Use route middleware to handle requests
+- Use route middleware to verify arguments using . param()\s- Use app.route() as a shortcut to the Router to define multiple requests on a route.